Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_string()

-Typecast as a UTF-8 string (and convert charset if necessary).
+Typecast as a UTF-8 string (and convert encoding if necessary).

 #### Arguments